-We’ve been in love with Colmar, France, for over a decade, and this trip for its Christmas markets marked the third time we’ve visited.
+We’ve been in love with this French town for over a decade, and this trip for its Christmas markets marked the third time we’ve visited.

 Here’s what to expect on a visit at the holidays.